miyaichi/Transparency-Toolkit/frontend/public/help/en/optimizer.md

 - **Avoid Warnings**: Invalid seller IDs can trigger warnings on some advertising platforms

 ### Important Notes:
-- This step is based on sellers.json data stored in the Ads.txt Manager database
+- This step is based on sellers.json data stored in the Transparency Toolkit database
 - If no corresponding sellers.json exists in the database, verification is skipped
 - We recommend confirming with partners before deleting when seller IDs are not found